hackolade/fetch/README.md

 - when connecting to a server through a proxy that has been configured at the level of the OS
 - when connecting to a server through a proxy that requires basic authentication
 - when connecting to a server through the proxy returned by a [PAC file](https://en.wikipedia.org/wiki/Proxy_auto-config)
+- when connecting to a server through a proxy that performs [HTTPS inspection](https://www.cloudflare.com/en-gb/learning/security/what-is-https-inspection) using a self-signed certificate

 In order to perform those tests, we have prepared multiple components: